We’re stoked that you’re here! Thanks for checking us out.

 Nerdiest hobby: Painting mini-figures for Dungeons and Dragons

 Nicole studied journalism and electronic-media and has experience in communications, editing, writing, fine arts, community radio, and as a television journalist for a state-wide nightly news bulletin.

 She loves reading, movies, great TV, travel, telling stories, and has a passion for animals and the environment.
-She is an 80s and 90s kid at heart and believes we can all work together to create positive change (and have fun doing it).
+She is an 80s and 90s kid at heart and believes we can all work together to create positive change.